ebranlard/vim-matlab-behave/README.markdown

 For mapping customization, see section "Mapping".

-- The Switch to matlab window (GUI or terminal) is done using "wmctrl" and is based on the name of the window (try "wmctrl -l" to see a list of window name).
-The window base name is defined by default as:
+- The terminal used by MatRunExtern is customized either by the environment variable $TERM or using the following variable

-    let g:matlab_behave_window_name="MATLAB R"
+    let g:matlab_behave_terminal="xterm"  (default)

-This should work for Matlab GUI.
-You can change this variable in your vimrc.
-If you run matlab in a terminal, you should change this to the title of the terminal window or alternatively change the title of the terminal window to fit.
-For example, for xfce4-terminal, the following command will open Matlab in a proper terminal window:

-    xfce4-terminal -T "MATLAB R" --working-directory=/work/code --command='matlab -nojvm'
+Depending on the terminal, you might need to customize the pasting cmd (see below).

 - The command pasting is customized using the following variable:

-    let g:matlab_behave_paste_cmd="ctrl+v"
+    let g:matlab_behave_paste_cmd="ctrl+v" (default)

-You can change this variable in your vimrc, for instance "ctrl+shift+v" or any other mapping that would work in the matlab GUI/Terminal.
+You can change this variable in your vimrc, for instance "Ctrl+Shift+v" or "Shift+Insert", or any other mapping that would work in the matlab window (GUI or Terminal).

 - The software (Matlab and Octave supported) used is customized using the following variable: